Things to know about making websites

 The theme

-The 'Works Unit' theme has two WordPress templates for Posts and Pages.
+The 'Works Unit' theme has two WordPress templates each for Posts and Pages.
+Four templates.
 They are both single-column with a fixed header at the top and a footer at the bottom.
 There is no 'sidebar'.

 The header contains a few key navigation links.
 The default is the left hand link to the home page, a link to an archive page and a link to WordPress admin when logged in to WordPress.
 One or two extra navigation links can be added but it must be done manually by editing the header file header.php.
 Care must be taken not to extend the header links too far because as the screen is narrowed from full desktop towards tablet and mobile it must not fall onto two lines.
 It is best to add only one to the archive link, or two more at most depending on the length of the text.